michaelb990/dotfiles/README.md

 Dotfiles
 =======
-a collection of dotfiles that I have found useful. most of them are stolen.
+a collection of dotfiles that I have found useful.

-## How this works
+### How this works
 * `rake install` from the base dir of the repo will trigger an install
 * the script will link the files to .files in the home directory

-## Sources of inspiration
+### Good examples to keep an eye on
 * cdzombak/dotfiles
 * holman/dotfiles
 * ryanb/dotfiles